Evgeny Tishchenko: Amateur career

-Professional boxing career
+Professional career

 Tischenko made his professional debut against Williams Ocando on 19 August 2018.
 He won the fight by a fifth-round technical knockout.
 Tischenko next faced Artush Sarkisyan on 13 October 2018.
 He won the fight by unanimous decision, with all three judges scoring the fight 60–54 in his favor.
 A month and a half later, on 24 November 2018, Tischenko faced Christian Mariscal.
 He won the fight by a second-round technical knockout, stopping Mariscal at the midway point of the round.
 Tischenko faced Jose Gregorio Ulrich in his fourth professional bout, which was scheduled for 22 February 2019.
 He won the fight by unanimous decision, with all three judges scoring the fight 80–72 for him.

 Tischenko was booked to face the 16–1–1 Abraham Tabul for the vacant WBO Inter-Continental cruiserweight title on 16 June 2019.
 The fight was scheduled for the undercard of the Dmitry Kudryashov and Ilunga Makabu cruiserweight bout, and was broadcast by Match TV.
 Tischenko made quick work of his opponent, as he won the fight by a first-round knockout.
 Tischenko made his first WBO Inter-Continental title defense against Issa Akberbayev on 2 November 2019.
 Akberbayev retired from the bout at the end of the sixth round.

 Tischenko faced John McCallum for the vacant WBO European cruiserweight title on 7 November 2020, on the undercard of the Magomed Kurbanov and Dmitry Mikhaylenko super welterweight bout.
 He won the fight by a second-round knockout, stopping McCallum with a left hook to he body.
 Tischenko next challenged the WBC Silver cruiserweight champion Thabiso Mchunu on 27 March 2021, in a bout which was both for the title and a WBC cruiserweight title eliminator.
 He lost the fight by unanimous decision, with scores of 117-111, 117-111 and 119-109.

 Tischenko was scheduled to challenge the reigning WBA (Regular) cruiserweight champion Ryad Merhy on 26 March 2022, at the RCC Boxing Academy in Yekaterinburg, Russia.
 The WBA withdrew its sanctioning of the fight, and does not recognize Tishchenko in its current ranking.